- The cluster, known as

 - move what you don't use on the cluster back to your "home" machine.

 - Running un-optimized code wastes CPU cycles and effectively delays/prevents other users from running their analyses.

 - Reserving more memory than you need will effectively delay/prevent other users from using it.

 - Fair use: we have implemented resource limits, do not bypass these limits.
 If needed, feel free to contact us to review how these limits impact you.

 4. Software Overview

-The cluster runs a Linux distribution that is specific to clusters: it is called Rocks, and we run version 6.3, and CentOS 6.9.
+The cluster runs a Linux distribution that is specific to clusters.
+We use BirghtCluster (8.2) to deploy CentOS 7.6 (Core).

 ~/.profile, and or

 - The configuration on the cluster is different from the one on the